-- Michelle Holder is the Founder, Administrator & Researcher for the Cardiff-based patient advocacy group (PAG), Sweet’s Syndrome UK.
+- Michelle Holder is the Founder, Administrator & Author for the Cardiff-based group, Sweet’s Syndrome UK.
 This is a group that was founded in 2012 to help those with the rare autoinflammatory condition and neutrophilic dermatosis, Sweet’s syndrome.

 - She has had Sweet’s syndrome for over 20 years.

 - From March 2013 – Sept.
 2014, she was a Co-founder, Researcher & Author for the US-based Sweet’s Syndrome Awareness Campaign.
 This campaign was solely run by Rhonda Wood Negard (Fat Dog Creatives, graphic design & photography) from Sept.
 2014 until its termination in Dec.
 2015.

 - In 2012, she researched the first UK Sweet’s syndrome patient-information-leaflet for the British Association of Dermatologists – also available via the Irish Skin Foundation.